jmaxwilson/php-graphql-server/README.md

    - mockery/mockery
 3. Bring up the Apache web server running the PHP GraphQL web app at http://localhost:8000

-To test Graphql queries and mutations against the GraphQL server, install the [ChromiQL extension for Google Chrome Browser](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij).
+To test GraphQL queries and mutations against the GraphQL server, install the [ChromiQL extension for Google Chrome Browser](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij).

 Open the ChromiQL extension and set the endpoint to http://localhost:8000/